WDI-SEA/google-shopping-conditionals-loops/readme.md

 ##Getting Started
 * Fork and clone this repository to your computer
 * Run `npm install` to install dependencies
-* Look in the starter file, called `google_shopping.js`.
+* Look in the starter file in `src/js`, called `google-shopping.js`.
 We'll be using Node to read the JSON file and access it as a JavaScript object
-* Run the file by typing `node google_shopping.js` into the console.
+* Run the file by typing `node src/js/google_shopping.js` into the console.
 If you get items printing out, you're ready to start on the assignment.

-##Requirements
+  * Alternatively, `npm start` can also be used

+##Deliverables

 Use the product search result in your file to find the following results.
 Note that you may want to comment out your solutions as you solve them, to avoid a mess of output in the terminal.

+Remember to type `node src/js/google_shopping.js` to run the file (or `npm start`).

 1.)
-The `kind` of results you're are dealing  are `shopping#products`.
 Go through the `items` and find all results that have `kind` of `shopping#product`.
-How many are there?
+Print the count of these results.
 Where else is this count information stored in the search results?

 2.)
-Find all items with a `backorder` availability in `inventories`.
+Print the `title` all items with a `backorder` availability in `inventories`.

 3.)
-Find all items with more than one image link.
+Print the `title` all items with more than one image link.

 4.)
-Find all `canon` products in the items (careful with case sensitivity).
+Print all "Cannon" products in the items (careful with case sensitivity).

 5.)
-Find all `items` that have **product** **author** **name** of "eBay" and are brand "Canon".
+Print all `items` that have an author name of "eBay" and are brand "Canon".

 6.)
 Print all the products with their **brand**, **price**, and a **image link**

 ##Hints